 Construction began in 1806 and we owe its greatness, to the whim of a woman!
 It appears that Josephine Bonaparte asked her son, the Viceroy Eugene de Beauharnais, to build a bigger park than that of Versailles.
-The wish was granted and the Park of Monza, large 700 hectares, exceeds that of the French than 450 hectares.
+The wish was granted and the Park of Monza, 700 hectares wide, exceeds that of the French by 450 hectares.

 Designed by Luigi Canonica, a pupil of Piermarini, the Park is, with more than 14 km long walls, the largest enclosed park in Europe.

-Inside we recognize three main areas: near the Villa Reale, in the South, we find gardens and open countryside; northwards the "Bosco Bello" once used for hunting; then there is the strip along the river, with a damp vegetation.
-The avenue Mirabello connects the three zones from north to south, to the Rondò of the Star, right in the center of Bosco Bello.
+Inside we recognize three main areas: near the Villa Reale, in the south, we find gardens and open countryside; northwards the "Bosco Bello" once used for hunting; then there is the strip along the river, with a damp vegetation.
+The avenue Mirabello connects the three zones from the north to the south, to the Rondò of the Star, right in the center of Bosco Bello.

 Discover all the activities to do within the park >> What to do in Monza Park

 - Royal Palace - viale Brianza 1 (in Monza) - free car park in via Boccaccio

 - Porta Monza - viale Brianza 23 (in Monza) - car admittance and car park

 - in Vedano - viale C. Battisti/via Giacomo Matteotti